vishalx360/custom-t3-stack/README.md

 But with few of the following changes

-1. Next.js new experimental app directory enabled
+1. Google as default next-auth Oauth provider.
-2. Replaced Discord with Google Login as default next-auth provider.
+2. Next Auth : JWT Strategy
-3. Without tRPC by default.
+3. Protected Routes Using Middleware